Rather Than Become Coed, Harvard's Delta Gamma Sorority Chapter Is Shutting Down

 Saifer added that even if these groups are integrated, it does not change the culture on college campuses that still caters to "white, straight, cis men.
 Women, trans, and non-binary folks are often shut out or voiceless in spaces that aren’t designated for them.
 Women-only spaces (meaning woman-identified, and inclusive of trans women) will continue to be relevant as long as we have laws, policies, and social norms that [affect] individuals on the basis of their gender."

-Jordin Pettit, a Delta Gamma sister and student at Arizona State University's Sandra Day O'Connor School of Law said that while "there are definitely changes that need to be made in the Greek system," she doesn't think forcing organizations to be coed will solve the problems of diversity.
+Jordin Pettit, a Delta Gamma sister and student at Arizona State University's Sandra Day O'Conner School of Law said that while "there are definitely changes that need to be made in the Greek system," she doesn't think forcing organisations to be coed will solve the problems of diversity.

 Advertisement